 James P. Conn.
-Mr. Conn is the Lead Independent Trustee of the Fund and a member of the Fund's Pricing and ad hoc Proxy Voting Committees.
+Mr. Conn is the Lead Independent Trustee of the Fund, is Chair of Fund's Nominating Committee, and a member of the Fund's ad hoc Proxy Voting and ad hoc Pricing Committees.
 He serves on comparable or other board committees with respect to other funds in the Fund Complex on whose boards he sits.
 He was a senior business executive of Transamerica Corp., an insurance holding company, for much of his career, including service as Chief Investment Officer.
 Mr. Conn has been a director of several public companies in banking and other industries, and was lead director and/or chair of various committees.
 He received his Bachelor's degree in Business Administration from Santa Clara University.

 Frank J. Fahrenkopf, Jr. Mr. Fahrenkopf is the Co-Chairman of the Commission on Presidential Debates, which is responsible for the widely-viewed Presidential debates during the quadrennial election cycle.
 He also served as Chairman of the Republican National Committee for six years during Ronald Reagan's presidency.
 Additionally, he serves as a board member of the International Republican Institute, which he founded in 1984.
+Mr. Fahrenkopf is a member of the Fund's Audit Committee and serves on the boards of other funds in the Gabelli Fund Complex.
 Mr. Fahrenkopf is the former President and Chief Executive Officer of the American Gaming Association ("AGA"), the trade group for the hotel-casino industry.
-Mr. Fahrenkopf is Chairman of the Fund's ad hoc Proxy Voting Committee and a member of the Fund's Nominating and Pricing Committees.
-He serves on comparable or other board committees with respect to other funds in the Fund Complex on whose boards he sits.
 He served for many years as Chairman of the Pacific Democrat Union and Vice Chairman of the International Democrat Union, a worldwide association of political parties from the United States, Great Britain, France, Germany, Canada, Japan, Australia, and twenty other nations.
 Prior to becoming the AGA's first chief executive in 1995, Mr. Fahrenkopf was a partner in the law firm of Hogan & Hartson, where he chaired the International Trade Practice Group and specialized in regulatory, legislative, and corporate matters for multinational, foreign, and domestic clients.
 Mr. Fahrenkopf is the former Chairman of the Finance Committee of the Culinary Institute of America and remains a member of the board.
 For more than 30 years, Mr. Fahrenkopf has served on the Board of First Republic Bank and serves as Chairman of the Corporate Governance and Nominating Committee and as a member of the Compensation Committee.
 He is also a member of the Board of Eldorado Resorts, Inc., which owns and operates 19 casinos in 10 states.
 Mr. Fahrenkopf received his Bachelor's degree from the University of Nevada, Reno and his Juris Doctor from Boalt Hall School of Law, U.C.
 Berkeley.